Review sample supplied by AudioAanZee, developer of and dealer for the AudioAanZee music servers.

 First up was the Aqua Formula xHD DAC.
 This remains a phenomenally good converter: very transparent but also extremely refined, it lets all the minute details be heard without ever sounding harsh or clinical.

 The DP-410 already sounded a lot tighter than the DP-400 but the DP-430 sounds even more powerful.
-This player has a remarkably articulate and lively delivery and it makes the Reference Flow MKII produce the tightest, most precise and most articulate bass that I’ve heard this server do to date.
-Even when playing CD’s, the DP-430 has a decidedly explicit and immediate sound but still combined with a timbrally natural and harmonically full-bodied midrange.
-Although this is an impressive sound and I much like its bass performance, with the Wilson WP8 speakers, in any event, the overall balance is just a little bit too technical for my taste and I could not really get into it emotionally.
-When the Diamond USB was replaced with something that is pretty much on the other end of the sonic scale, however, the Mad Scientist Black Magic, this balanced out the sound very nicely, making for a good combination between precision and fluidity.
+This player has a remarkably articulate and lively delivery and, as a DAC, it makes the Reference Flow MKII produce the tightest, most precise, and most articulate bass that I’ve heard this server do to date.
+Also when playing CDs, the DP-430 has a decidedly explicit and immediate sound but still combined with a timbrally natural and harmonically full-bodied midrange.
+Although this is an impressive sound and I much like its super-tight bass performance, with the Wilson WP8 speakers, in any event, the overall balance is just a little bit too technical for my taste and I could not really get into it emotionally.
+When the Diamond USB cable was replaced with the Mad Scientist Black Magic, a cable that is pretty much on the other end of the sonic scale, however, this balanced out the sound very nicely, making for a good combination between precision and fluidity.
 While the DP-430 does not have the ultimate resolution and refinement of the Aqua Formula xHD, it does sound even more powerful and direct, which are qualities that I think will impress many listeners.

 As you can see, the Reference Flow MKII has a certain character but depending on the accompanying DAC, the sound can be steered in any direction.

 Evert of AudioAanZee at the Audio Show Alkmaar 2019